-If you return a signed proxy card and do not specify on your proxy card (or when giving your proxy over the Internet) how you want to vote your common shares, your common shares will be voted FOR each of the directors nominated in Proposal 1, FOR each of the proposals set forth in Proposals 2 through 9, and AGAINST the shareholder proposal set forth in Proposal 10.
+If you return a signed proxy card and do not specify on your proxy card (or when giving your proxy over the Internet) how you want to vote your common shares, your common shares will be voted FOR each of the directors nominated in Proposal 1, and FOR each of the proposals set forth in Proposals 2, 3, and 5 and FOR ONE YEAR for Proposal 4.

 Broker non-votes occur when nominees, such as banks and brokers holding shares on behalf of beneficial owners, do not receive voting instructions from the beneficial holders.
 If that happens, the banks and brokers who are registered with the New York Stock Exchange (NYSE) may vote those shares only on matters deemed "routine" by the NYSE, such as the ratification of the appointment of the Company's independent registered public accounting firm.
 On "non-routine" matters nominees cannot vote unless they receive voting instructions from beneficial owners, resulting in so called "broker non-votes."
-The items being considered at the Annual Meeting, except for the ratification of the appointment of the Company's independent registered.
+The items being considered at the Annual Meeting, except for the ratification of the appointment of the Company's independent registered public accounting firm, are considered "non-routine" matters.
 Therefore, it is important that you provide voting instructions to your broker as to how you want your shares voted on the proposals being submitted at the Annual Meeting.